w3f/General-Grants-Program/grants/speculative/subscan_grant_application.md

 30,000 USD in total, we are willing to accept up to 50% of payment in vested DOTs.

 ### Open-source license
-Each component will be open sourced but Subscan itself will remain partial close sourced for now, we plan to open source more components of Subscan in the future.
+Each component in this grant scope will be open sourced, all required code to leverage the components in this grant scope will be open sourced as well.
+We plan to open source more components of Subscan Essential in the future.
+The license is GNU GPL v3.

 ## Future Plans
 Subscan is a complex product, we've been building it for 10 months and we can only cover core features during the 3-month period.
 We would like to combine the components into upcoming Subscan cloud services, and will continue working on Subscan explorer in the future to make it more complete and mature.